enyen9x/clear/README.md

 # clear
-Clear your screen in XXX bytes
+Clear your screen in 472 bytes

 ## Building
 ### Prerequisites